 On behalf of the Morgridge College of Education, I am pleased to welcome you to our 11th annual Gifted Education Policy Symposium and Conference, presented by the Office of the Daniel L. Ritchie Endowed Chair in Gifted Education.
 In recognition of our decade of conferences, the theme this year is Addressing Disproportionality in Gifted Education.

-Designed for teacher leaders, building and district leaders, parents, mental health professionals, and education service providers, the conference is intended to provide specific topical information about selected areas in gifted education.
+Designed for teacher leaders, building and district leaders, researchers, parents, mental health professionals, and education service providers, the conference is intended to provide specific topical information about selected areas in gifted education.
 Our dynamic and informative Symposium and Conference focuses on both leading-edge research advances and practical classroom strategies.

 Norma Lu Hafenstein, Ph.D.